Eating herring in the Netherlands: all you need to know about the ‘Hollandse Nieuwe’

 Lekker!
 Dutch Minister Gerrit Braks eating herring at Flags Day in 1983.
 Image: Rob Croes/Wikimedia Commons/CC0 1.0

-The fishermen enjoyed the official presence of the statesman and made sure to decorate their villages with flags to welcome him.
+The fishermen enjoyed the statesman’s official presence and decorated their villages with flags to welcome him (hence Flags Day!).

 An official Vlaggetjesdag Committee was established in 1950 and has been in charge of all the festivities surrounding Flags Day ever since.